MIKNSJ/projects/README.md

 # Projects

 ## Overview
-This is a collection of projects stored in one repository and developed individually.
+This is a collection of projects stored in one repository.

 ## Contents
 This section goes over the different projects across various languages.